 You may be admitted to the Surgical Day Unit (SDU) on the same day as your surgery or to ward 3 East the day before.
-The staff will prepare you for your operation and you will have a chance to discuss any concerns you are worried about.
+The staff will prepare you for your operation and you will have a chance to discuss any concerns you may have.